drkhalidabdullah/islamwiki/README.md

 ### 🔍 **Advanced Search System**
 - **Universal Search**: Search across articles, users, messages, and all content types
+- **Search Overlay**: Full-screen search with proper z-index layering and backdrop effects
+- **Keyboard Shortcuts**: Press `/` to quickly open search overlay from anywhere on the page
+- **ESC Key Support**: Close search overlay and all modals with ESC key
 - **Smart Filtering**: Filter by content type, category, date range, author, and popularity
 - **Real-time Suggestions**: Auto-complete search suggestions as you type
 - **Search History**: Track and display recent searches for logged-in users